-1) Manipulation: Simple atomic or bulk operations on a model such as adding, removing, updating, accessing, or navigating through model elements is considered a model transformation when the system is completely and explicitly modeled.
+Manipulation Simple atomic or bulk operations on a model such as adding, removing, updating, accessing, or navigating through model elements is considered a model transformation when the system is completely and explicitly modeled.

-2) Restrictive Query: It requests for some information about a model by a proper sub-model a.k.a. a view.
+Restrictive Query requests for some information about a model by a proper sub-model a.k.a. a view.
 We consider any subsequent aggregation or restructuring of the sub-model as an abstraction.

-3) Refinement: Refinement produces a lower level specification (e.g., a platform-specific model) from a higher level specification (e.g., a platform-independent model) [6].
-As defined in [7], a model m_1 refines another model m_2 if m_1 can answer all questions that m_2 can answer.
+Refinement produces a lower level specification (e.g., a platform-specific model) from a higher level specification (e.g., a platform-independent model) [6].
+As defined in [7], a model $m_1$ refines another model $m_2$ if $m_1$ can answer all questions that $m_2$ can answer.
 For example, a non-deterministic finite state automaton (NFA) can be refined into a deterministic finite state automaton (DFA).

-4) Abstraction: Abstraction is the inverse of refinement: if m_1 refines m_2 then m_2 is an abstraction of m_1 .
+Abstraction is the inverse of refinement: if $m_1$ refines $m_2$ then $m_2$ is an abstraction of $m_1$ .
 For example, an NFA is an abstraction of a DFA.

-5) Synthesis: A model is synthesized into a well-defined language format that can be stored, such as in serialization.
-Model-to-code generation is the case where the target language is source code in a programming language.
-For example, Java code can be synthesized from a UML class diagram model.
+Synthesis produces a well-defined language format that can be stored, such as in serialization: e.g., model-to-code generation produces source code in a target programming language (like generating Java code from UML class diagrams).

-6) Reverse engineering: Reverse engineering is the inverse of synthesis: it extracts higher level specifications from lower-level ones.
-For example, a UML class diagram model can be generated from Java code using Fujaba [8].
+Reverse engineering is the inverse of synthesis: it extracts higher level specifications from lower-level ones: e.g., generating UML class diagram models from Java code (using e.g. Fujaba [8]).